Skip to Main Content

 A library database is a searchable electronic index of periodicals and other materials.

-Electronic databases make it easy to find scholarly articles or to find articles written within a specific time period.
+The University Libraries offers over 1000 databases to make it easy to find scholarly articles or to find articles written within a specific time period.

 Image source: